badsectorlabs/ludus/docs/docs/networking.md

   external_default: ACCEPT
   inter_vlan_default: REJECT
   rules:
     - name: Only allow TCP 443 from VLAN 10 to VLAN 20
       vlan_src: 10
       vlan_dst: 20
       protocol: tcp
       ports: 443
       action: ACCEPT
     - name: Allow VLAN 20 out to internet using any protocol (and any port) - only useful when external_default is set to REJECT
       vlan_src: 20
       vlan_dst: public
       protocol: all
       ports: all
       action: ACCEPT
     - name: Allow VLAN 30 to all VLANs using TCP on port 80
       vlan_src: 30
       vlan_dst: all
       protocol: tcp
       ports: 80
       action: ACCEPT
     - name: Only allow the .21 on VLAN 20 to hit port 445 of the .31 on VLAN 10 using TCP
       vlan_src: 20
       ip_last_octet_src: 21
       vlan_dst: 10
       ip_last_octet_dst: 31
       protocol: tcp
       ports: 445
       action: ACCEPT
     - name: Allow the .21 to .25 machines on VLAN 20 to access the .21 on VLAN 10 using TCP
       vlan_src: 20
       ip_last_octet_src: 21-25
       vlan_dst: 10
       ip_last_octet_dst: 21
       protocol: tcp
       ports: 445
       action: ACCEPT
     - name: Allow the .11 on VLAN 10 to access the .21 to .25 machines on VLAN 20 using TCP port 8080
       vlan_src: 10
       ip_last_octet_src: 11
       vlan_dst: 20
       ip_last_octet_dst: 21-25
       protocol: tcp
       ports: 8080
       action: ACCEPT
     - name: Allow TCP ports 8080 to 8088 from VLAN 10 to VLAN 20
       vlan_src: 10
       vlan_dst: 20
       protocol: tcp
       ports: "8080:8088"
       action: ACCEPT
 ```

+To see more details about the range config scheme (which includes the network object) [here](https://docs.ludus.cloud/docs/configuration){:target="\_blank"}.